slav9nin/ThrottlingService/README.md

   have different implementations/mocks/stubs and etc it would be better to move interfaces in separate module. ( if we follow multi-module /microservices oriented architecture)
 * (mock, service, dto) packages in one module to simplify development of MVP
+* ThrottlingService.isRequestAllowed(String token) - intentional decision.
+Do not use Optional in method signature
+* one module, no parent pom.
+That's why explicitly defined versions in dependency.
+(No dependencyManagement)